mvysny/mvysny.github.io/_posts/2022-10-15-postgresql-docker.md

 title: Quickly connect to PostgreSQL In Docker
 ---

 The [postgresql docker docs](https://hub.docker.com/_/postgres) are pretty good.
-For experimenting, run
+For experimenting, you can run PostgreSQL in a docker container.
+Note that once you hit CTRL+C, the database is gone:

 ```bash
 $ docker run -it --rm -e POSTGRES_PASSWORD=mysecretpassword -p 5432:5432 postgres